fire-at-will/willtaylor-dev-blog/src/pages/articles/05-08-2019---Pixel-Sorting/index.md

 <hr class="divider-line"/>

 ## Further Reading
-The full source code for the project we've been working on in this article can be found in [TODO: this repo]() on my GitHub page.
-If you'd like to learn more about pixel sorting, do check out the dedicated [subreddit](https://www.reddit.com/r/pixelsorting).
+If you'd like to learn more about pixel sorting, check out the dedicated [subreddit](https://www.reddit.com/r/pixelsorting)!
+Credits for the images near the top of the post go to [u/kavurmija](https://www.reddit.com/user/kavurmija/), [u/Syogurt](https://www.reddit.com/user/Syogurt/), and [u/snakedoctor141](https://www.reddit.com/user/snakedoctor141/).

 Thanks for reading!